denten/denten.github.io/_includes/CV/08-service.md

 - Christopher Brennan, "Personal Social Networks and Deliberative Democracy in the Russian Anti-Putin Protest Movement," senior thesis, spring 2014.
-- Jessica Tyler, "The New Opposition, The Russian Language Blogosphere and its Impact on Public Discourse," senior Thesis, spring 2013.
+- Jessica Tyler, "The New Opposition, The Russian Language Blogosphere and its Impact on Public Discourse," senior thesis, spring 2013.

 #### Professional Service: